– Santhipriya –

 Thus with the exit of Rama and his brothers in Raghu’s line, their sons in order chose as their leader Kusa, who in all respects was valor and mighty amongst them to guide them and reined their respective states in unison.
 Once when Kusa was in discussion in his chamber, he was confronted with an unknown voice that blessed ‘Goodness surround The’ whence Kusa saw a stranger woman standing before him and asked her ‘Who are you, respectful lady, how did you enter my chamber when the bolted doors barred others entry into my room and for what purpose have you come?
 Who is your lord (husband) ?

 The shabbily robbed women whispered ‘Look King, I am lord of self and guardian Goddess of your ancestral capital Ayodhya after your father demised.
 Though your folks are happy race under your splendid rule everywhere, but I am pained to see you remaining mute spectator to the subjects in Ayodhya that remains shattered of its beauty and serenity in contrast to the scene under your ancestral rule.
 What exists today is the desolation of her streets and ruined houses, ever green grass grown spongy streets now carpeted with rough leaves that scratches feet, veils of fair women turned into spider webs barring all, streets are unsafe to venture in night as jackals howls (meaning rogues and ruffians) and evil spirit engages, lo, the river-banks of Sarayu is scattered with the remainders of buffalo and sheep left over by the wild animals.
 Oh, King, return, quickly engage your attention on Ayodhya and revive its status’.
 Thus spoke the lady and vanished.
-Kusa shocked though to hear the news and unable to see reason, still in mind thanked for her message and immediately set out motion with schemes generated, and got readied his mission with a big force to proceed to Ayodhya.
-As his mighty army crossed mount of Vindhya and river Ganges, turning dust to mud and again mud to dust, on reaching Ayodhya with speed, he set out to clear the mess, by bannering himself in the city outskirts in a tent to supervise the operation rescue.
+Kusa shocked to hear the news and unable to see reason, still in mind thanked for her message and immediately set out motion with schemes generated, got readied his mission with a big force and proceeded to Ayodhya.
+As his mighty army crossed mount of Vindhya and river Ganges, onway turning dust to mud and again mud to dust.
+On reaching Ayodhya with speed, he set out to clear the mess, by bannering himself in the city outskirts in a tent, to supervise the operation rescue.
 The fair town swarmed by his men repaired the buildings, deslited the rivers and ponds driving away the snakes and reptiles there in hiding, and restored the city as if bloomed afresh from green groves.
-His folks were ecstatic dwelling in the renewed city.
+His folks were ecstatic to see their dwelling in the renewed city.

 Thereafter he ensured that there was no bar to his folks meeting him anytime to get redressal.
 Each and every declaration remained not on his lip, but every action spoke of his genuine intent and not law of jungle but law of justice prevailed in redressing the grievances of folks.
 None of his action or reactions were whimsical, but were as pure as gem and borne out of proper counseling from elders in court.
 Agent network was strong enough to help him rule with wisdom.
 He performed Ashwametha Yahya too.